mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-10.md

 --8<-- "../../section-1/step-10/src/main/java/dev/langchain4j/quarkus/workshop/CustomerSupportAgent.java"
 ```

 That's all.
-To test the implemented fault tolerance, we'll need to 'break' our application.
+To test the implemented fault tolerance, we'll need to `break` our application.
 You can either turn off your wifi, set the @Timeout value to something very low (e.g. 10), or
 you could set the inference server url to something that won't resolve, eg: